 The fourth paragraph is where the message really falls off the rails:

 A mere four paragraphs into their letter and the governing body already has their hand out, asking for money, even referring to the “valuable things” of their followers.
 They encourage you to give so much that they hope they’ll need to restrain you and turn you away from giving more, just like ancient Israel!

 This obvious cash grab is made even worse when you consider how Jehovah’s Witnesses are actually downsizing the number of buildings they use as branch offices, as mentioned above.
 They claim here that they need the money for more Kingdom Halls (their places of worship), but in reality they are now asking many congregations to share one Kingdom Hall.
-My brother’s Kingdom Hall serves four congregations and my sister’s serves three, so this supposed need for new Halls is yet another smack of dishonesty on their part.
-See this website for more information.
+My brother’s Kingdom Hall (as of this writing) serves four congregations and my sister’s serves three, so this supposed need for new Halls is yet another smack of dishonesty on their part.
+(See this website for more information.)

 So if not for new buildings, why would the governing body be so quick to put their hands out and ask for money?
-If you read the JW Victims in the News section of this blog, you’ll see that Jehovah’s Witnesses have been bleeding money due to lost lawsuits for claims of pedophilia within the organization, to the tune of tens of millions of dollars, if not even hundreds of millions.
+You can do any online search and see that Jehovah’s Witnesses have been bleeding money due to lost lawsuits for claims of pedophilia within the organization, to the tune of tens of millions of dollars, if not even hundreds of millions.

 So, while the governing body of Jehovah’s Witnesses is raking in hundreds of millions of dollars from real estate sales alone, they are asking poor farmers in Africa, factory workers in Asia, and underemployed blue collar workers in America to share their “valuable things” with them.

 Before you argue that perhaps the governing body isn’t talking to these poor ones or doesn’t understand their difficult economic situation, note the December 15, 2013, Watchtower, which said,: